Need help?

 Is imgi basically imgsli?

-It does the same core job: upload a before and an after, drag a divider to reveal one over the other, then share the result on a short link. imgi also handles up to ten images at once, exports animations, and can run fully offline.
+Same core job, yeah: drop in a before and an after, drag the divider to reveal one over the other, then share the short link. imgi does a bit more too, up to ten images at once, albums that hold a whole set behind one link, and it runs fully offline if you want.

 Do I need an account?